foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 4. Find your NetID in the table
 	* The port number listed is for your express application
 	* Write this number down... you'll use this in a later step
-    * Your server's domain will be listed
+    * The server domain listed will be the server that you deploy on
     * Write this down; you'll need it to connect via ssh!

 </section>